 Example: If you were to draw "shadows" as your wildcard prompt, you might make the concept of shadows or darkness a theme of your film.
 You might also choose to film the shadows of your characters in one of your scenes.
 Additionally, the subject of shadows may be spoken about in your dialogue.

 - Duration.
-Films must not exceed five minutes, not counting the credits.
-With your end credits included, keep it under 5:45 please!
+Films must not exceed six minutes, including the credits and title cards.
 Make an effort to keep your film concise and entertaining.

 - Logos.
 All films entered into the Five Day Film Challenge must begin with the Five Day Film Challenge logo and the logos of our sponsors.
 These will be provided to you in advance of the challenge period so that you have them ready to go.